aysuaticioglu/FordOtosan_Internship/README.md

 ```

-These parameters include values that will facilitate the management of the training stage, such as data set splitting, batch size, and the number of epochs.
+These parameters include values that will facilitate the management of the training phase, such as dataset division, batch size, and number of periods.

-After defining the training, validation, and test data, we can proceed to the training step.
-First, we can shuffle the indices of the dataset to access different data samples:
+After defining the training, validation, and testing data, in the training step first, we can mix the indices of the dataset to access different data samples:
 ```python
 indices = np.random.permutation(len(image_path_list))
 ```

-Next, we can divide the dataset into appropriate sizes for test, validation, and training data:
+It then divides the dataset into dimensions suitable for testing, validation and training data

 ```python
 test_ind = int(len(indices) * test_size)